dhruvchamania/Using-Google-Colab-To-Train-CNN/README.md

 Please don't forget to change the colab notebook settings to GPU.
 Will try to upload for more complex and well known networks like Googlenet, Alexnet if get time.

-Issues:
-Getting Error while trying to download the trained model, though I think so its something to do with firewall.

 Please visit this tutorial of Adrian(PYimagesearch to get to know about the logic behind the layer definintion.) https://www.pyimagesearch.com/2018/05/07/multi-label-classification-with-keras/